Commissar Yarrick has returned with a new model and fresh rules to herald in the launch of the 11th edition of Warhammer 40k on Armageddon.

 If Armageddon Is Heating Up, Ghazghkull Is Never Far Behind

-That does not mean he has to be the main event.
+Now, that does not mean he has to be the main event.
 In fact, if the rumors are right, letting Yarrick and Wazdakka take center stage could be the smarter play.
 Ghazghkull can loom over the warzone, threaten escalation, and make everything feel bigger without stealing the spotlight from the fresh character rivalry.

 The Bottom Line on the new Commisar Yarrick Model

-Where To Buy Yours
+Where To Buy Your Commissar Yarrick

 Commisar Yarrick: $48 (USA), $57 (Canada), $74 (Australia), £29.50 (UK), €37 (EU)